Lowballed: Philadelphia-area homeowners of color receive unfair appraisals

 The Ricks still own their home in Darby and now finance it through renters.
 Their original buyer was unable to purchase a home as she had planned, Janine said.
 With one lowballed appraisal, two families lost an opportunity to build wealth.

-"It's one of the core reasons why we have the wealth gap in this country," said Angela McIver, CEO of the Fair Housing Rights Center in Southeastern Pennsylvania.
-"Homeownership, and then the amount of finances you're able to attach to your home - what you can get out of it when it's time to sell."
+"It's one of the core reasons why we have the wealth gap in this country," said Angela McIver, Executive Director of the Fair Housing Rights Center in Southeastern Pennsylvania.
+"Homeownership, and then the amount of finances you're able to attach to your home -- what you can get out of it when it's time to sell."

 The Ricks knew the importance of buying a home early on, and they had hoped their purchase in Darby would lay a financial foundation for their children.